OcelotBabou/Quartz/content/2-The World/Regions/Locations/Poraals Bluff.md

 ---
 **Overview:**

-Poraal's Bluff is a notorious location in Northern Portum, where the [[Ridgeback Mountains]] meet the Periculosus Ocean.
+Poraal's Bluff is a notorious location in Northern [[Portum]], where the [[Ridgeback Mountains]] meet the Periculosus Ocean.
 It is infamous for its never-ending storm and perilous waters, making oceanic travel nearly impossible.
 It acts as a natural border between the Southern and Northern reaches of the Periculosus Ocean.

 **Description:**